codespin-ai/codespin/README.md

   // The generated prompt
   prompt: string;

-  // Optional.
-Which type of parser should parse the response?
-  // Possible values are "file-block", "diff" or omit for default. responseParser?: "file-block" | "diff";
+  // Defaults to "file-block", and that's the only available option. responseParser?: "file-block";
 };

 // Arguments to the templating function